cncf/communitygroups/README.md

 * CNCF and Bevy have organized the training session for the Community Groups organizers.
 It has been recorded and now [available on YouTube](https://www.youtube.com/watch?v=_rBdomoYlmc).
 * You can also access the Bevy Help Portal at <https://help.bevylabs.com/>.
 * [Bevy FAQ can be found here](https://github.com/cncf/communitygroups/blob/main/FAQ.md).
+* If you want to test video features, you can use: https://tokbox.com/developer/tools/precall/

+### Support

+- If you have any technical difficulties with the platform itself, please reach out to the [Bevy platform support by clicking the purple question mark in the bottom right corner of your Bevy chapter dashboard.
+- Troubleshooting: The troubleshooting guide by Bevy is available here: [help.bevylabs.com/article/499-troubleshooting](https://help.bevylabs.com/article/499-troubleshooting)
+- Last resort, you can reach out to Audra Montenegro in the CNCF Slack workspace to help you, especially if it is time senstive.

 ## Communication